 Single-sided Flex PCB

-Single-sided flexible circuit boards are the most common type of flexible circuit and can be found everywhere in ordinary electronic products.
+Single-sided flex PCB boards are the most common type of flexible circuit and can be found everywhere in ordinary electronic products.

 As your flex circuit supplier, you will be able to manufacture boards with smaller trace spacing and micro vias.
 We also offer extremely fast rapid flex circuit prototyping services.

-For flex pcb with a simple structure, the manufacturer's capabilities are reflected in the production of ultra-fine lines, ultra-thin circuit boards, etc.
+For flexible PCB with a simple structure, the manufacturer's capabilities are reflected in the production of ultra-fine lines, ultra-thin circuit boards, etc.

 Stack-up